 The underdrain systems will continue to operate after cessation of mining and processing as drain-down of the TSF will continue to produce water for a number of years thereafter.
-This Plan assumes that drain-down will continue for 25 years.
+This Plan assumes that draindown will continue for 25 years.
 The actual amount of time required to so is a function of porosity of tailings materials in the long-term and the volume of water remaining in the TSF.
 An "active" water management program (short-term AEWMS) will be implemented at the end of operations.
 Water captured in the TSF underdrain collection pond will be pumped back to the impoundment surface of the TSF.
 A forced or enhanced evaporation system will be installed within the impoundment to dispose of the water.
 The duration of operation of the "active" water management system will be determined by the volume of water that continues to drain from the impoundment.
 However, for planning purposes it has been assumed that there will be 5 years of operation of the active program followed by 20 years of "passive" drain-down water management.
-During the active evaporation phase, reclamation of the TSF will continue such that grading will have been completed and the cover will have been placed on the TSF.
+During the active evaporation phase, reclamation of the TSF.
 Toward the end of the active evaporation phase, an evaporation pond will be constructed that will incorporate the underdrain collection pond.
 Once complete, the "passive" evaporation phase (PEWMS) will be initiated.